-Liverpool is a diverse city with plenty of activities to entertain every visitor, particularly during the spring and summer months.
+Liverpool is a diverse city with a large number of activities to entertain each and every visitor, particularly during the spring and summer months.
 The iconic Echo Arena hosts star-studded events all year round, the city houses some of the best museums in the country, and you don’t have to worry about a lack of shopping or dining opportunities.
-With so many possibilities, are you taking advantage of what’s available?
+With so many possibilities, are you taking advantage of everything that’s available?

 Plan ahead for your next visit with these ideas of things to do in Liverpool…